-LGBT+ Members Faculty and staff members who wish to claim benefits under the substituted versions of the above-mentioned rules and regulations are required to submit the original or duplicate of a document certifying their partnership, such as the Certificate of Partnership, to the office in charge.
-Please contact the DAC center for more information.
+LGBTQ+ Members Faculty and staff members who wish to claim benefits under the substituted versions of the above-mentioned rules and regulations are required to submit the original or duplicate of a document certifying their partnership, such as a Certificate of Partnership issued by a local government, to the office in charge.
+Please contact the BHE for more information.